ananyasgithubacc1/Expense-Tracker-using-Java-And-Spring-Boot/README.md

 Users can add expenses through the frontend interface and view all saved expenses instantly without refreshing the page.

 Tech Stack
-Java 21
+Java 21,
-Spring Boot
+Spring Boot,
-Spring Web
+Spring Web,
-Spring Data JPA (Hibernate)
+Spring Data JPA (Hibernate),
-H2 Database
+H2 Database,
 HTML, CSS, JavaScript (Fetch API)

 Features
 Add new expenses and store them in the database
 Fetch and display all saved expenses